Kipsora/hexo-theme-sora/README.md

 # hexo-sora
-Sora is a blog theme for Hexo where you can show your favorite pictures .
+SORA is a blog theme for Hexo where you can show your favorite pictures.
 Click [here](https://jcyang.moe) to see the demo.
 Thanks to the wonderful wordpress theme [sakura](https://github.com/mashirozx/Sakura) where I borrowed many ideas from.

-Current released version are `0.9.0`, you can see the usage to gain more details about installation and customization.
-But keep in mind that this release is still under-developped so it may contains bugs and if you find any of them or just want to make suggestions, please feel free to contact me.
+Current released version are `0.9.0`, and you can see the usage to gain more details about the installation and customization.
+But keep in mind that this release is still under developping so it may contains bugs and if you find any of them or just want to make suggestions, please feel free to contact me.

 ## Usage
 ### Installation